 PAYMENT GATEWAY FOR MOBILE APPS: MAIN FEATURES AND ADVANTAGES

-According to the statistics, Google Play has offered 3.5 million apps for Android users whereas Apple Store presented 2.2 million apps for iOS devices in the first quarter of 2020.
+According to the statistics, Google Play has offered 3.55 million apps for Android users whereas Apple Store presented 1.6 million apps for iOS devices in the third quarter of 2022.
 Besides selling goods and services they can apply additional ways for monetization like charges for the use of the mobile app, premium features, paid advertisement, in-app purchases, etc. On a case-by-case basis, every company still has to come up with good solutions to accept payments in the app as well as figure out how to add a payment gateway in an app.
 You need to focus on not only practical but simple and speedy results.
 Considering major reasons why and how to add a payment gateway for mobile apps, we’d like to mention the following aspects.

 - Risk control – In addition to secure transaction delivery and compliant data protection, it is a great solution for fraud management.
 It simplifies reconciliation of accounts and protects merchants from expired credit/debit cards, closed bank accounts, insufficient funds, exceeding card limits.

 - Convenience for the clients – Mobile payment gateway integration helps to make the buying process easier and more adaptive to the needs of the users.
 For example, the option of recurring billing allows customers to authorize merchants to deduct charges on a regularly scheduled basis.
 It lets the purchase happen automatically which is rather convenient for both receiving and providing the agreed-upon services and goods.